2025 USL Championship playoffs

-The 2025 USL Championship playoffs is the post-season championship of the 2025 USL Championship season.
-It is the fifteenth edition of the USL Championship playoffs.
-The playoffs will begin on the first weekend of November, concluding with the final that'll take place in late November.
+The 2025 USL Championship playoffs was the post-season championship of the 2025 USL Championship season.
+It was the fifteenth edition of the USL Championship playoffs.
+The playoffs began on the first weekend of November, and concluded with the final in late November.

 Colorado Springs Switchbacks FC, the 2024 Western Conference champions, were the defending title holders, winning against the Eastern Conference champion Rhode Island FC.

+Pittsburgh Riverhounds SC defeated FC Tulsa in the final 5–3 on penalties to win their first title.
+In the process, the Riverhounds became the first team to win the USL Championship title without conceding a goal throughout the postseason.

 Format

 The top eight teams in each conference qualified for the playoffs which was in a single-elimination, fixed bracket format.
 All playoff matches are streamed live on ESPN+ except the Championship final on CBS.
 The playoffs are scheduled to begin on the first weekend of November, with the final taking place between the 21st and 23rd.